This site does not encourage illegal drug use. It is educational and safety-focused. If you are in distress, seek professional help.

 Purpose: a controlled setting with trained support

-What it includes: structured environment, monitoring, psychological support
+Includes: structured environment, monitoring, psychological support

 Why it matters: supervision exists because the experience can be intense and unpredictable